Homomorphism and embedding universal structures for restricted classes: Abstract

 \section{Abstract}

 This paper unifies problems and results related to (embedding) universal and homomorphism universal structures.
-On the one side we give a new combinatorial proof of the existence of universal objects for homomorphism defined classes of structures (thus reproving a result of \cite{CherlinShelahShi}) and on the other side this leads to the new proof of the existence of dual objects (established by \cite{NTardif}).
+On the one side we give a new combinatorial proof of the existence of universal objects for homomorphism defined classes of structures (thus reproving a result of Cherlin, Shelah and Shi) and on the other side this leads to the new proof of the existence of dual objects (established by Ne{\v{s}}et{\v{r}}il and Tardif).
 Our explicite approach has further applications to special structures such as variants of the rational Urysohn space.
-We also solve a related extremal problem which shows the optimality (of the used lifted arities) of our construction.
-Our method also relates to weakly indivisible homomorphism defined classes of structures.
+We also solve a related extremal problem which shows the optimality (of the used lifted arities) of our construction (and a related problem of A.~Atserias).